 Philip Argy is an experienced commercial mediator and arbitrator specialising in technology among numerous other fields.
 Philip was involved in drafting the Electronic Transactions Act and chairs both the Law Society of NSW Legal Technology Committee and the Law Council of Australia’s National Electronic Conveyancing System Committee.
 He chaired Mallesons Technology & Information Committee for many years and often provides legal and technical advice on the provision and installation of information and communications technology.

 Philip is an advocate of integrating technology into the modern firm and will discuss the role new technology can play in every practitioner’s business.
-He will delve into the benefits of adopting new technology including lowering costs, reducing risk, and increasing efficiency, profitably and client loyalty.
+He delved into the benefits of adopting new technology including lowering costs, reducing risk, and increasing efficiency, profitably and client loyalty.

 Claire Martin recently made history by completing the first fully digital conveyance of a residential property in Australia.